U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

     compatibility, a new GUID must be defined.

 Fixup
-    Applies fix-ups to a device-tree and installs it as a configuration table.
+    Applies fix-ups to a device-tree and makes memory reservations.

 EFI_DT_FIXUP_PROTOCOL.Fixup()
 -----------------------------